What is public exhibition?

 The Housing Supply Potentials Report investigates housing supply within residential and commercially-zoned areas to accommodate the city’s projected population and the need for an additional 29,082 dwellings by 2050.
 This report identifies the existing supply capacity of 16,866 dwellings in greenfield areas and an additional 16,174 to 34,918 infill dwelling potential based on low to high infill supply scenarios.
 In total, there is a supply capacity of 33,042 to 51, 784 additional dwelling capacity by 2050., which is above the demand levels based on an increase of 50,000 people.
 Close monitoring and action is needed should our population grow at higher rate.

 Where is the growth in housing likely to go?

 The Local Housing Strategy will deliver both greenfield and infill housing.
-A key focus of the Local Housing Strategy will be facilitating growth of infill housing in our existing centres in line with the target of 60% infill housing of the draft Greater Newcastle Metropolitan Plan.
+A key focus of the Local Housing Strategy will be facilitating growth of infill housing in our existing centres in line with the target of 60 per cent infill housing of the draft Greater Newcastle Metropolitan Plan.
 The accompanying map shows where this development is likely to occur in the area.

-How will Council consult with developers, industry and agencies?
+How has Council consulted with developers, industry and agencies?